-A green tick indicates that a KPI is active.
+✔️A green tick indicates that a KPI is active.

+Fathom calculates 50+ standard financial KPIs by default.
 In addition, you can create your own custom financial and non-financial KPIs.

-In addition to creating a new KPI, you can also select a KPI which you have previously created and stored in your KPI Library.
+In addition to creating a new KPI, you can also select a KPI that you have previously created and stored in your KPI Library.
 To access your organisation's KPI Library select 'KPI Library' from the top menu.

 Creating a custom KPI

-Specify a name, description, unit of measure, aggregation type, category and target type.
+When you create a custom KPI, you can specify a name, description, unit of measure, aggregation type, category and target type.